adamjhc/stream-vertex-cover/weekly_log.md

 ## Semester 2 - Week 08 - 02/03

+> In theory, there is no difference between theory and practice.
+But, in practice, there is. - Benjamin Brewster, 1882

+Did this week:

+- Statically type checked the entire project
+- Created read DIMACS format function
+- Created read labelled edgelist function
+- Tried to use a package called `doit` to create actions but eventually went back to `make` since that was far simpler to use.
+I felt a little bad about using make as a task runner but it works so...
+- Added tqdm progress bars to things like local_stream and utils
+- Got a version of kernel-exists working in Faust.
+Works with an external 'request' being made and then some handling between the producer and the kernerlizer is done.
+- Refactored visuals methods a little
+- Rewrote convert edgelist to labelled edgelist script so that it doesn't use NetworkX, makes it massively more memory efficient since it doesn't have to load the entire graph.
+It actually works with big graphs now.

+Spoke with Rajesh about report writing and how contributing something back to the community is a big part of this project.

 ## Semester 2 - Week 09 - 09/03

 ## Semester 2 - Week 10 - 16/03